 Conducting business in Spain is not just about having long lunches and patience.
-Expertise in Labour Mobility offers information on Spanish management culture, hierarchy, negotiations, and business etiquette in Spain.
+Find out about Spanish management culture, hierarchy, negotiations, and business etiquette in Spain.

 Hierarchy in Spain

 In Spain, most companies are still hierarchically structured, although the old mindset is changing at high speed.
 For instance, family-owned businesses, as well as most government undertakings, are run in a traditional Spanish way, i.e. with strictly separated divisions and a strong hierarchical system.

 However, the strong hierarchical and bureaucratic organisational culture is changing due to a growing number of young managers educated abroad and changes in Spanish society itself.
 Throughout the Spanish economy, individualism is predominant in management, whereas teamwork is not so much appreciated.

 Business communication in Spain usually takes place on equal levels.
 To fit in with the business culture in Spain, it’s advisable to stick to dealing with your counterpart during any negotiations.
 If any issues arise, see if your superior can speak to their superior rather than try to approach those above your rank yourself.

 Similar to many European countries, there are fewer women than men in top positions in Spanish companies.
 37% of managerial positions in Spain are held by women, which is slightly above the EU average but below the country’s pledged quota of 40% by 2015.
 Female executives also earn around 16% less than their male counterparts.